yochaigal/cairn/adventures/third-party-content.md

 ## FAQ

-### Do I need permission to publish an adventure or supplement
+### Do I need permission to publish an adventure or supplement?
 No.